 You can also change the width of a track label.
-To increase or decrease track label width, drag the vertical bar that separates the labels from the data.
-The red arrow in the image below shows the 'grab point' which can be used to change the label column width.
+To increase or decrease track label width, drag the vertical bar that separates the labels from the

 Edge Match color

 If you use white or light gray shades for backgrounds, you may want to change the color of the Edge Match graphics so that it is easier to see.